Setting Up Your Business

 You don’t have to go crazy here, but you do want to have an idea about who your competition is, what you plan to do, and who you want to do it for and how.
 You can create a one-page business plan that covers all aspects of your business or you can make it multiple pages.
 It’s up to you.

-A business plan doesn’t have to be some complicated legal document.
+A business plan doesn’t have to be a complicated legal document.
 Write down, in your own words, what you want to accomplish, somewhat like a vision board without the pictures!

 • Choose a Business Structure